 Of course, the reality is that being involved with someone struggling with alcoholism or drug addiction is one of the most difficult and painful things imaginable to deal with.
 You've watched the person you once fell in love with destroy themselves with alcohol or drugs ...

-Attending your first Al-anon meeting can be quite nerve-racking, as many new experiences can be.
+Attending your first Alanon Meeting Online can be quite nerve-racking, as many new experiences can be.
 Try to find a local meeting in an area that is familiar to you as this may bring you some comfort knowing your surroundings.

-Alanon online meetings can be an informative place for individuals who don’t know too much about alcohol addiction and what recovery can look like.
+Alanon Meeting Online can be an informative place for individuals who don’t know too much about alcohol addiction and what recovery can look like.
 Meetings can be a place where you learn about common behaviors among individuals who struggle with addiction such as tumultuous relationships, lying, and being focused on their next drink.

 Similar to Alcoholics Anonymous, it is recommended that the main meetings a person attends are the in-person meetings.
 Having real interaction is important for feeling supported.

 However, the Al-anon organization does acknowledge that there are situations where online meetings are preferred.
 These instances may include:

 In recent years, there has been significant growth in the availability of Al-anon meetings available online and with other platforms.
 In the past, it was challenging to search and find a meeting so this is a positive development.

 To look for an Alanon meeting online, you can visit alanon meeting online.
 You will find a list of meetings available to you.